 "What?
 I know.
 He'll deal with it," Kayah whispered to the silence.

 At least Jaxith was out of danger.
-If any other samaritan offered, she'd fainly accept their bloody cost.
+If any other Samaritan offered, she'd fainly accept their bloody cost.
 Regrettably, none existed in Old Caechora, at least with honest intent.
 Jaxith's favors laid the foundation of Kayah's burdens.
 Debts that stacked faster than she could ever repay.
 Broken bones set by his hand, spare food from his work, and an ever-increasing list of useful skills.
 She wondered if she deserved the help.
 An increasingly amplified thought from the impending conclusion of her time in Old Caechora.
 But the list of teachings had grown so long that they contradicted themselves, giving Kayah fake confidence in her choice.
 One from the military tomes seemed apt.
 Conditions dictate strategy.
 These conditions seemed simple enough.
 She was doomed.
 So why drag him to that fate?
 But Jaxith wouldn't surrender easily.
 He was likely awake, stroking the fires of his fury.
 A tempered, cold judgment of disappointment that sought her out.
 A regretful hope that he might track her too, but the borrowed bright knots would slow him down.
 His drive gave her strength in the face of ever converging paths.
 She needed time to reach the inner ruins.
 A place feared by everyone except those lost in death.

 Heaping shadows lingered beyond the stronghold's main entrance.
 They drew close to the threshold, breaching it with hunched backs and misshapen bodies.
 Monsters past a sunken, half-buried drawbridge across a trench of quickrust that encircled the entire palace, behind jagged splinters of ancient wood hanging from corroded hinges.
 Remnants of some forgotten event that ripped gate's former glory apart.
 It opened the way for what cast those shadows.
 Some unknown affinity gave corrupted strength to prowlers this far into the settlements.
 Jaxith's recent words of death and beasts floated to the top.
 Were the words abstract, or was this the beast of death literal?
 She'd always accepted prowlers as the physical reflections of wandering souls, warping the bodies of human, ravian and dregue alike.
 Their hatred and fear personified into the flesh.
 Characteristics that demanded avoidance and the inevitable reason cutthroats failed to establish dominance within the stronghold's domain.
 Murderous rumors of some twisted gigant occasionally spread as an excuse for cutthroat weakness.
 Kayah had never seen the myth, let alone any gigant.